chrisjacob/BOSS.js/README.md

 ## Ideas

-While it's "ideal" to offload adaptive images and logic to the server, sometimes all you've got is client-side "descission" making.
+While it's "ideal" to <b>offload</b> adaptive images and logic to the server, sometimes all you've got is client-side "descission" making.
 So how can we make this as efficient as possible?

 Major breakpoints
 - min-width 0